 Details of each of the Director's qualifications are set out in the Directors' Report.
 All of the Directors have substantial industry experience and consider themselves to be financially literate.
-Mr Myers, is a Certified Practicing Accountant and therefore meets the tests of financial expertise.
+Mr Myers and Mr Leach are qualified accountants and therefore meets the tests of financial expertise.